ff7-mods/ff7-flat-wiki/docs/FF8/Field/Script/Opcodes/173 UNKNOWN8.md

 #### Description

 Turns this entity clockwise to face some direction.
 The only noticeable difference between this and the other turn functions is that the turn is always clockwise.

-It is unknown how this differs from [UNKNOWN6][].
+It is unknown how this differs from [UNKNOWN6](171 UNKNOWN6.md).

-  [UNKNOWN6]: 171%20UNKNOWN6.md "wikilink"